etdavila10/papers-game/README.md

-# ArXiv API Demo with ReactJS - The ArXiv Game
+tit# ArXiv API Demo with ReactJS - The ArXiv Game

 A hosted version of the site can be found [here](https://tranquil-starship-92a3ed.netlify.app/)